 Yeomans Limited (‘Yeomans’) is committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain and places the same expectations on its suppliers.

-Yeomans is a family owned business and authorised retailer for Nissan, Toyota, Honda, Peugeot, Citroen, Hyundai and Fiat.
+Yeomans is a family owned business and authorised retailer for Audi, Volkswagen, Skoda, Nissan, Toyota, Honda, Peugeot, Citroen, DS Automobiles, Vauxhall and Hyundai.
 Yeomans retail businesses are mostly situated on the south coast.
 A full list of its businesses and locations is available on the website www.yeomans.co.uk

 As part of Yeomans’ commitment to combating modern slavery, Yeomans:

-Yeomans procedures are under regular review and the business intends to intensify its efforts to minimise all compliance risks in the forthcoming years.
+Yeomans procedures continue to be under regular review and the business intends to continue its efforts to minimise all compliance risks in the forthcoming years.

 James Smith, Chairman & Managing Director, Yeomans Limited